AFRICA

 As a general rule, any due diligence should be conducted under a non-disclosure agreement obliging the buyer to use the data disclosed only for the purpose of evaluating the merger.
 In case the buyer and the target are actual or potential competitors, competitively sensitive data should only be made accessible under a clean team agreement.

-Steps that prepare the closing (such as discussing the future organizational structure and agreeing on the steps of the implementation) are allowed if they do not consummate the concentration like transferring the shares or the purchase price or appointing representatives in the board of the target.
+Steps that prepare the closing (such as discussing the future organizational structure and agreeing on the steps of the implementation) are allowed if they do not consummate the merger like transferring the shares or the purchase price or appointing representatives in the board of the target.
 The parties have to continue to act as independent undertakings.
 As regards the exchange of information, the parties should only exchange data that is necessary to plan the implementation.
 Again, in case the buyer and the target are actual or potential competitors, competitively sensitive data should only be made accessible under a clean team agreement.

 40) Veto rights before closing and "Ordinary course of business" clauses